EHANDBOOK/ehandbook-cb-demos/docs/development-status.md

 - ✅ For any PPTX, only publish the corresponding PDF
 - ✅ Reorganized development documentation into `.github/` and `docs/` folders
 - ✅ Remove the demo: Demo_EHBCB_DirBased_PDF (PDF to SVG conversion is not a good approach)
+- ✅ Do not distribute the TargetLink library (property of dSPACE) - Demo removed

 ## In Progress / Pending

-- [ ] Do not distribute the TargetLink library (property of dSPACE)
 - [ ] Check if Simulink model of Dir_Based_EHBCB_Simulink_Example is ETAS property and can be released
 - [ ] Cross-check and fix AR demos: ASAM_Based_EHBCB and ASAM_Based_EHBCB_Simulink